-Miley Cyrus’ Lookalike Sister, Noah, Busts Out Of Tight Top In Sassy New Instagram Update
+Miley Cyrus’ Look-Alike Sister, Noah, Busts Out Of Tight Top In Sassy New Instagram Update

 “Why am I coming out the house so much lately,” Noah captioned the photo as her friends can be heard yelling in the background.

-Recently, Noah spoke out about the pain that she felt growing up in the spotlight and having self confidence issues.
+Recently, Noah spoke out about the pain that she felt growing up in the spotlight and having self-confidence issues.

 “If I could have grown up without a computer or a phone or internet that would have been great.
 What younger me read about myself has totally f*cked up my view of myself and that’s something I’m trying to get through with therapy.
 I have a really hard time looking in the mirror and seeing something beautiful back,” Noah stated, per Lompoc Record.